prototypefund/klinik-db-qbgbaReader/README.md

                                full.names = TRUE)
 ```

-Next, we need the data set with the glocal identifier for each of the
+Next, we need the data set with the global identifier for each of the
 hospitals.
 In this file, every hospital is assigned to one ID number
 that is the same over several years, so that you can track the data for
 one hospital over the years.
 The problem is acutally, that the ID listed
 in the XML files (i.e., the “IK-number”) is not correct sometimes and
 also might change over time.
 Therefore, the raw data cannot identify
 each hospital correctly through time.
+Again, this file is included in
+the directory `./data-raw` (i.e., in the source files), not in the built
+and installed one!

 ``` r
 GlobalHospitalID <- readxl::read_excel("./data-raw/GlobalHospitalID.xlsx",